Seoul stocks open lower on U.S. losses | Yonhap News Agency

 Seoul stocks open lower on U.S. losses

-SEOUL, April 1 (Yonhap) -- South Korean stocks opened slightly lower Wednesday, tracking overnight losses on Wall Street.
+SEOUL, April 8 (Yonhap) -- Seoul stocks opened lower Wednesday, tracking overnight losses on Wall Street amid woes over the new coronavirus.

-Market bellwether Samsung Electronics slipped 0.84 percent, with No. 2 chipmaker SK hynix tumbling 1.44 percent.
+Market bellwether Samsung Electronics Co. fell 0.6 percent, No. 2 chipmaker SK hynix Inc. shed 0.1 percent, top carmaker Hyundai Motor Co. dropped 1 percent, and state-run utility Korea Electric Power Corp. was down 0.8 percent.

-Top automaker Hyundai Motor added 0.56 percent, while leading mobile service provider SK Telecom gained 0.85 percent.
+Among gainers, leading chemical firm LG Chem Ltd. rose 1.9 percent, leading refiner SK Innovation Co. climbed 0.2 percent, and HDC Hyundai Development Co. was up 0.8 percent.

-The local currency was trading at 1,221.75 won against the U.S. dollar, down 4.35 won from the previous session's close.
+The local currency was trading at 1,220.00 won against the U.S. dollar, up 1.20 won from the previous session's close.

 (END)